Bahnhofplatz

 Between 2009 and 2010, the chapel was once again thoroughly renovated and restored.

-After crossing under the railway line, you will reach Enheimer Straße in the village of Obernbreit.
+After passing under the railway line, you will reach Enheimer Straße in the village of Obernbreit.
 Follow the road until you can turn left into Kirchgasse.
 A little further ahead you will find Obernbreit's former synagogue.

 An der Synagoge 1